opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 ----------------
 When the Skeleton tool (|skeleton|) mode is set to Animate, it is possible to set positions for the model sections at different frames, thus defining an animation.

-In the work area it is possible to select a model section and perform the following tasks:
+In the viewer it's possible to select a model section and perform the following tasks:

 - Click anywhere to rotate the current section.